-Grünbaum and Shephard \cite{grunbaum1987} detail the properties of Ammann bars in the case of Penrose tilings and their close relation to the \textsl{Fibonacci word}, which inspired Stehling to find an equivalent in the 3-dimensional space \cite{Stehling1992}.
+\cite{grunbaum1987} detail the properties of Ammann bars in the case of Penrose tilings and their close relation to the \textsl{Fibonacci word}, which inspired Stehling to find an equivalent in 3-dimensional space \citep{Stehling1992}.
 They also present two tilesets by Ammann with Ammann bars (A2 and A3) but these are substitutive and not cut and project tilings.
-Generally speaking, we do not know much about Ammann bars and for now each family of aperiodic tilings has to be treated on a case-by-case basis, as Lück did in \cite{luck93} with the examples of Ammann bars introduced by Socolar \cite{socolar1989} and Ingalls \cite{INGALLS1993}.
-Yet they can reveal quite useful to study the structure of tilings, and were used by Porrier and Blondin Massé \cite{porrier2020} to solve a combinatorial optimization problem on graphs defined by Penrose tilings.
+Generally speaking, many questions remain around Ammann bars and for now each family of aperiodic tilings has to be treated on a case-by-case basis, as \cite{luck93} did with the examples of Ammann bars introduced by \cite{socolar1989} and \cite{INGALLS1993}.
+Yet they can prove quite useful in the study of the structure of tilings, and were used by \cite{PB2020} to solve a combinatorial optimization problem on graphs defined by Penrose tilings.\\

-Here, we present sufficient conditions for some cut and project tilings to have Ammann bars.
-When it comes to $4\to2$ tilings (digitizations of 2-dimensional planes in $\R^4$) and a few others like Penrose, which are $5\to2$ tilings, the existence of weak local rules can be expressed in terms of \textit{subperiods}, which are particular vectors of the slope \cite{BF15,BF2017}.
-As mentioned above, Ammann-Beenker tilings have no local rules and their slope cannot be characterized by its subperiods.
-Careful observation of Penrose tilings from this angle shows that Ammann bars have the same directions as subperiods: there are two subperiods in each direction, one being $\varphi$ times longer than the other.
+When it comes to $4\to2$ tilings (discretizations\footnote{A discretization of a 2-plane $P$ is, roughly speaking, a set of unit facets of $\Z^4$ which approximate the continuous plane $P$.
+The formal notion is \textit{planar}, as defined in Section 2.} of 2-dimensional planes in $\R^4$) and a few others like Penrose, which are $5\to2$ tilings, the existence of weak local rules can be expressed in terms of \textit{subperiods}, which are particular vectors of the slope \citep{BF15,BF2017}.
+Careful examination of Penrose tilings from this angle shows that Ammann bars have the same directions as subperiods: there are two subperiods in each direction, one being $\varphi$ times longer than the other.
 Additionally, the lengths of the ``integer versions'' of subperiods are closely related to the distances between two consecutive Ammann bars in a given direction, as can be seen in Figure \ref{segments} (more details are given in Appendix \ref{annexe-penrose}).
 Though interesting, this special case is too particular to hope for a generalization from it alone.
-Nonetheless, we think that Ammann bars are related to subperiods.
+Nonetheless, we think that Ammann bars are related to subperiods.\\